curedao/docs/technical-litepaper-v1.md

 following proposed outcome labels.
 Visualizations can be embedded in studies, publications, or personal dashboards.

-Tasks of data visualization plugins:

-* Query the database according to filters and sorting commands
-* Handle the processing of data processing functions like statistical analysis

 **Example Data Presentation Plugins**

 - [Outcome Labels](plugins/outcome-labels-plugin/outcome-labels-plugin.md)